Security alarm: Enhanced call verification

 Enhanced call verification (ECV) helps reduce false dispatches while still protecting citizens, and is mandated in several US jurisdictions, although the alarm industry has successfully opposed it in others.
 ECV requires central station personnel to attempt to verify the alarm activation by making a minimum of two phone calls to two different responsible party telephone numbers before dispatching law enforcement to the scene.

 The first alarm-verification call goes to the location the alarm originated.
 If contact with a person is not made, a second call is placed to a different number.
 The secondary number, best practices dictate, should be to a telephone that is answered even after hours, preferably a cellular phone of a decision maker authorized to request or bypass emergency response.

 ECV, as it cannot confirm an actual intrusion event and will not prompt a priority law enforcement dispatch, is not considered true alarm verification by the security industry.

+Liability of central station

+Call centers' terms of service generally refuse liability if they fail to answer or fail to call for help.
+They even refuse liability for negligence by staff.
+If liability is imposed anyway, the terms limit it to a small amount.
+Industry sources say damages are unpredictable at time of contract signing, that avoiding liability holds down costs, and that the alarm company's failure only indirectly enables the loss from fire or theft.

+A 2016 law review article said US courts usually accept these limits.

+The article distinguishes that the alarm company should not be liable for failures by others, but needs to be liable for its own failures.
+The damage is not known in advance, as with any product, but is more insurable by the company than by the customer.
+The article says that clauses to avoid liability for the call center's own actions could be declared against public policy, since such clauses remove the strong incentive which damages are designed to create for competent, non-negligent service.

+A New Zealand company has similar limits.